 - SIP MESSAGE requests routed to the terminating participating MCVideo function with the Request-URI set to the public service identity of the participating MCVideo function and containing a Content-Type header field set to "application/vnd.3gpp.mcvideo-info+xml" and including an XML body containing a <mcvideoinfo> root element with a <mcvideo-Params> element containing an <anyExt> element with the <req-type> element set to a value of "adhoc-group-call-release-notification-request".
-Such requests are known as "SIP MESSAGE request to stop determining the participant list for terminating participating MCVideo function"; and
+Such requests are known as "SIP MESSAGE request to stop determining the participant list for terminating participating MCVideo function";

 - SIP MESSAGE requests which is routed to the partner MCVideo function and includes an application/vnd.3gpp.mcvideo-info+xml MIME body with the <mcvideo-Params> element containing a <req-type> element set to "migration-service-deauthorization-notification".
-Such requests are known as "SIP MESSAGE request for migration service deauthorization notification" in the procedures in the present document.
+Such requests are known as "SIP MESSAGE request for migration service deauthorization notification" in the procedures in the present document;

+- SIP MESSAGE requests routed to the originating participating MCVideo function with the Request-URI set to the public service identity of the participating MCVideo function and containing a Content-Type header field set to "application/vnd.3gpp.mcvideo-info+xml" and including an XML body containing a <mcvideoinfo> root element containing a <mcvideo-Params> element containing an <imminentperil-ind> element.
+Such requests are known as "SIP MESSAGE request for imminent peril state change request for originating participating MCVideo function" in the procedures in the present document;